rust-lang/book/src/ch06-01-enums.md

 ```

 We’ve used a struct to bundle the two values together: now we keep the kind
 with the value itself.
-This design isn’t bad, exactly, but it wouldn’t be
+We can represent the same thing in a different way with
-considered idiomatic Rust.
-We can represent the same thing with just an enum:
+just an enum:

 ```rust
 enum IpAddr {